-The 4+2 erasure-coding scheme requires a minimum of nine Storage Nodes, with three Storage Nodes at each of three different sites.
+The 4+2 erasure-coding scheme can be configured in various ways.
+For example, you can configure a single-site storage pool that contains six Storage Nodes.
+For [site-loss protection](#), you can use a storage pool containing three sites with three Storage Nodes at each site.
 An object can be retrieved as long as any four of the six fragments (data or parity) remain available.
 Up to two fragments can be lost without loss of the object data.
-If an entire data center site is lost, the object can still be retrieved or repaired, as long as all of the other fragments remain accessible.
+If an entire site is lost, the object can still be retrieved or repaired, as long as all of the other fragments remain accessible.